bitfoxtop/Play-Data-Development-with-Scala-and-Spark/README.md

 The book is licensed under Apache License Version 2.0.

-If you have got any question for this book, please let me know.
+If you have got any issue to this book, please let me know.

 Bitfox